mdavis-xyz/mdavis.xyz/pages/lime/content.md

 We all know that there are countless companies these days with needlessly long terms and conditions, written in legalese, which take away your rights.
 However I believe that Lime's terms are far worse than most companies.
 There are 5 clauses protecting them from legal action in response to life-threatening malpractice and incompetence.
-There are 6 clauses giving them the right to discriminate against you, as well as clauses which restrict your right to free speech.
+There are 6 clauses giving them the power to discriminate against you, as well as clauses which restrict your right to free speech.

 Is all this really worth it just for bicycle rental?